autc04/Retro68/README.md

 A reimplementation of Apple's Rez resource compiler.
 Reads `.r` files containing textual resource descriptions and compiles them to binary resource files.

+### Elf2Mac

+A wrapper around the linker for 68K programs; it supplies a linker script, invokes the linker, and converts the resulting ELF binary to a Mac APPL with one or more segments, or to a flat file which can be converted to a code resource using Rez.

+### LaunchAPPL

+A tool for lauching compiled Mac applications via various emulators.
+Currently, there are the following backends:

+* classic - launch in the Classic environment on PowerPC Macs up to Tiger (10.4)
+* carbon - launch as a Carbon app on PowerPC Macs and via Rosetta on Intel Macs up to Snow Leopard (10.6)
+* minivmac - launch using the Mini vMac emulator
+* executor - launch using Executor

+**CONTRIBUTION OPPORTUNITY** - This tool can easily be extended with further backends, so make it work with your favourtite emulator.

 ### ConvertObj